papermerge/papermerge-core/README.md

 of reusable Django apps which are consumed across different bundles of Papermerge Document Management System (DMS).

-Technically speaking, it contains three django apps:
+Technically speaking, it contains two django apps:

 * ``papermerge.core`` - the epicenter of papermerge project
-* ``papermerge.avenues`` - Django Channels app which provides WebSockets interface
+* ``papermerge.notifiactions`` - Django Channels app for sending notifications via websockets
-* ``papermerge.search`` - depricated

 This package is intended to be part of Django project [like this one](https://github.com/ciur/papermerge/) for example.